m-rgba/hasurakit/README.md

-# hasura-watchtower
+# HasuraKit
-A refreshed control plane for managing your Hasura instance.
+Services, helpers, and cookbooks for deploying your next Hasura instance.